mbrenn3/3D-printed-oxygen-devices/lab-notebook.md

 050814 -

 wells 1-5 appear to have no bubbles.
 6 has a bubbles that grows during duration, although it seems to be out of the plane of focus, perhaps below the standing well insert or in the device?
 Perhaps there was a leak and water was pulled into the device?
-I dont see any water in the device.
+I dont see any water in the device, could have been evaporated as well.

 data was logged in to a txt file starting with the exp, then dry calibration, then ss calibration.